nameless-and-blameless/TAG/POW/CBC/README.md

 ### Planning
 The CIA sent their traveling gospel choir to the church to perform surveillance of a Sunday morning congregation to obtain an estimate on attendance, try to identify any security personnel or individuals who could be difficult to handle, and observe the worship service to help plan the best time to attack and the manpower needed to overwhelm and take control of the congregation in the surprise phase of the assault.

-To confirm the observations of their traveling choir, the CIA, at Jacobsen's direction, sent at least two sets of visitors to a Sunday morning worship session in the month preceding the attack.
+To confirm the observations of their traveling choir, the CIA, at Jacobsen's direction, sent at least two operatives posing as visitors to a Sunday morning worship session in the month preceding the attack.

 ### Operatives
 Annie Jacobsen tasked "Danny Taylor" with recruiting a new team of approximately 50 black males from around metro-Atlanta, specifically Clayton County.
 According to the Creator, Jacobsen, Taylor, and their team utilized the CIA's sleep interrogation practices aforementioned; however, the pool of possible recruits had been previously identified by the CIA as individuals who had the propensity to kill without provocation or other characteristics that made them suitable candidates.
-Those selected for the operation were later given roles with tasks they were responsible for during the assault.
+Those selected for the operation were later given roles with tasks they would be responsible for during the assault.

 The use of black males was a requirement of Jacobsen's, intended to meet the planned narrative of a retaliatory attack for the assault on Mount Calvary Baptist Church, which the CIA planned to attribute to a white separatist group.